RajdeepBora14/Muscle-Synergy-Classification/README.md

 ### The above work recently got accepted as a paper for the upcoming SPIN 2024, to be held at Amity University, Noida, Delhi NCR from March 21st, 2024, to March 22nd, 2024.
+Attached herewith in this repository is the copy of the final submission of the paper.